-After launch in March 2021 with an ESA Ariane-V, JWST will orbit around the Earth-Sun Lagrange point L2, 1.5 million km from Earth.
+After launch on Dec.
+25, 2022 with an ESA Ariane-V, JWST will orbit around the Earth-Sun Lagrange point L2, 1.5 million km from Earth.
 JWST can cover the whole sky in segments that move along with the Earth, observe ≳70% of the time, and send data back to Earth every day.